It's summer. That means gardens and CSAs.

 4. There are cost differences.
 See my post on Which Saves Most - Dehydrating, Canning, or Freezing?

-Now, there is quite a bit of information out there about freezing herbs, with three main techniques that seem to be the mainstays.
+Now, there's quite a bit of information out there about freezing herbs, with three main techniques that seem to be the mainstays.

 They consisted of: